zenml-io/zenml/docs/book/getting-started/core-concepts.md

 Pipelines and steps are defined in code using Python _decorators_ or _classes_.
 This is where the core business logic and value of your work lives, and you will spend most of your time defining these two things.

 Even though pipelines are simple Python functions, you are only allowed to call steps within this function.
-The inputs for steps called within a pipeline can either be the outputs of previous steps or alternatively, you can pass in values directly (as long as they're JSON serializable).
+The inputs for steps called within a pipeline can either be the outputs of previous steps or alternatively, you can pass in values directly (as long as they're JSON-serializable).

 ```python
 @pipeline